lmatosevic/chatgpt-cli/README.md

 cat question.txt | gpt-ai

 # with both query as argument and piped input
-cat long-story.txt | gpt-ai "sumarize this text in 5 bullet points"
+cat long-story.txt | gpt-ai "summarize this text in 5 bullet points"

 # with both query as argument and input directly from file
 gpt-ai "explain this code" < main.py